 I've been doing a deep dive on beehiiv the last couple of weeks, and I’m wildly impressed with all they have to offer.
 (Disclaimer: I’ve been using beehiiv for almost a year for several different newsletters.
 The recent deep dive showed me even more functions that I didn’t even know were available).
 The beehiiv team continues to impress me with feature updates and new growth tools.

 Context: I’m a massive Morning Brew fan, so in late 2021, when I heard that the same employees who built the newsletter software for Morning Brew — which took them from 0 - 3,000,000 newsletter subscribers — were building a newsletter software called beehiiv, I started paying close attention.

 The user experience of the system worked.
-But the creation of the system and regular maintenance was very costly and fragile.
+However, the creation of the system and regular maintenance were very costly and fragile.
 If any of the independent pieces in the system broke - and they did, frequently - the entire pipeline broke.
 Surprisingly, an out-of-the-box system like this simply didn’t exist.